ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 b.vm.Verified(b)
 ```

-[`SetLastAccepted()`](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L193) function shown above will set the last accepted block ID and also store the block to database memory, but will not commit until it is accepted.
+The [`SetLastAccepted()` function](https://github.com/ava-labs/blobvm/blob/master/chain/storage.go#L193) shown above will set the last accepted block ID and also store the block to database memory, but will not commit until it is accepted.

-Once a block is verified, it will be sent to the network to achieve consensus on it.
-The verified blocks has 2 verdicts - **Accepted** or **Rejected**.
+Once a block is verified, it will be sent to the network to achieve consensus.
+The verified blocks have 2 verdicts - **Accepted** or **Rejected**.
 A block's [`Accept()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L246) or [`Reject()`](https://github.com/ava-labs/blobvm/blob/master/chain/block.go#L261) method will be called depending upon the consensus result.

 ```go
 func (b *StatelessBlock) Accept() error {